splunk/addonfactory-ucc-generator/docs/custom_ui_extensions/custom_row.md

         return this;
     }
 }

 export default CustomInputRow;
 ```

+> Note:

+- The content should be included in the JavaScript file named by customRow.src property in globalConfig (see usage for details).
-> Note: The Javascript file for the custom control should be saved in the custom folder at `appserver/static/js/build/custom/`.
+- The Javascript file for the custom control should be saved in the custom folder at `appserver/static/js/build/custom/`.

 ### Output